amacaluso/amacaluso.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am Senior Researcher at the German Research Center for Artificial Intelligence (DFKI).
-My primary research objective revolves around exploring the benefits of quantum algorithms in Artificial Intelligence.
-Specifically, my focus areas encompass supervised learning, reinforcement learning, multi-agent systems, planning and scheduling.
-In addition to my research endeavors, I am a lecturer for quantum artificial intelligence courses at Saarland University.
+My primary research objective revolves around exploring the benefits of quantum algorithms for computationally hard problems in artificial intelligence.
+In addition to my research endeavors, I am the lecturer of the quantum artificial intelligence courses at Saarland University.
 {style="text-align: justify;"}